Romanitho/Winget-AutoUpdate/README.md

 Eventually, try to reinstall or update app manually to see if new version is detected.

 ## Update WAU
+### Manual Update
 Same process as new installation : download, unzip and run "install.bat"

+### Automatic Update
+A new Auto-Update process has been released from version 1.5.0.
+By default, WAU AutoUpdate is enabled.
+To disable WAU AutoUpdate, run the "winget-install-and-update.ps1" with "-DisableWAUAutoUpdate" parameter

 ## Help
 In some cases, you need to "unblock" the "intall.bat" file (Windows Defender SmartScreen).
 Right click, properties and unblock.
 Then, you'll be able to run it.